Is Synthetic Oil Better Than Conventional Oil?

 Synthetic-blend motor oils fall in between conventional oil and synthetic oil on the motor oil spectrum.
 The idea behind them is to offer motorists a taste of the improved performance of a full synthetic at a price closer to a conventional oil.
 Oil marketers see them as a stepping-stone product to help encourage motorists to eventually step up to a full synthetic.

 The biggest question surrounding synthetic-blend motor oil is, “How much ‘synthetic’ is in my oil?”
-Does the oil in the bottle include 1 percent synthetic base oils?
-Ten percent?
-Thirty?
+Does the oil in the bottle include 1% synthetic base oils?
+10%?
+30%?
+There’s no way to know.

 The higher the synthetic content, the better the oil should perform.